-Collaboration borne of two artists sparking each other’s creativity is at the heart of The Prelude To, a new album by Pleq (Bartosz Dziadosz) and Giulio Aldinucci released on The Long Story Recording Companya label formed from the ashes of Twice Removed, run by Gavin Gatling out of Perth, Australia.
+Collaboration borne of two artists sparking each other’s creativity is at the heart of The Prelude To, a new album by Pleq (Bartosz Dziadosz) and Giulio Aldinucci released on The Long Story Recording Company, a label formed from the ashes of Twice Removed, run by Gavin Gatling out of Perth, Australia.
 It all began when a demo of Aldinucci’s work was submitted to Dronarivm label (which Dziadosz curates), leading to the development of the title track, which first appeared as part of the monumental Home Normal’s Elements 5 compilation.
 Fortunately for us, the partnership blossomed and resulted in a complete album, with the addition of three new tracks and remixes contributed by The Green Kingdom, Christopher Bissonnette and Olan Mill.

-On the album, Dziadosz combines elements of drone, downtempo, glitch, and modern classical, employing synthesized sounds, violin, piano, and female voice in a style dubbed as “glitch & melancholy”.
-Aldinucci, on the other hand, works primarily in electroacoustic music focused on methods of sound synthesis and utilization of field recordings.
+On the album, Dziadosz combines elements of drone, downtempo, glitch, and modern classical, employing synthesised sounds, violin, piano, and female voice in a style dubbed as “glitch & melancholy”.
+Aldinucci, on the other hand, works primarily in electroacoustic music focused on methods of sound synthesis and utilisation of field recordings.
 Together they cover a wide swath across ambient and experimental music and when their two styles collide, it makes for an exceptionally rich and vivid sonic amalgam.

 Modern classical elements prevail on “A Prelude To”, as disembodied piano, violin, and voice can be heard through heavy, crackling dust clouds of billowing drones.
 It is a hauntingly beautiful piece.
 The Green Kingdom’s remix, which appears later in the album, is an ethereal, IDM slanted take, softening the drones and looping the violin into a pulsing undercurrent while bringing the piano and voice into the foreground.